 The RailAITM autonomous inspection system delivers highly accurate rail infrastructure data, providing insight into current asset health.
 AssetAITM models future asset health providing predictive maintenance options, allowing near-term and out-year maintenance plans to be evaluated for minimum risk at lowest cost.

 Rail wear and predictive analysis

 AssetAI in post processing uses RailAI tie grading, rail profile wear, and ballast/subgrade condition data, to provide a modeling and decision aid tool enabling degradation prediction and evaluation of corrective action options.

 This allows visualization of degradation over time and risk assessment for impact on track safety standards.
 The tie grading drill down image illustrates the ability to review data down to the individual tie.
 Forecasting to year two in the predictive tie condition image shows impact on track safety and the increased probability segments will require slow order if no action is taken as ties degrade.

-Using this predictive health model, clients can model maintenance plans to determine, at an acceptable risk level, what level of annual maintenance will achieve optimum results at the most reasonable lifecycle cost.
+Using the AssetAI predictive health model, clients can model maintenance plans to determine, at an acceptable risk level, what level of annual maintenance will achieve optimum results at the best lifecycle cost.